Bonang Matheba: Television and film

 In 2002, Matheba made her television debut on the SABC 2 kids show, Manhattan Fantasy Challenge while she was 15.
-She also appeared in other several SABC 2 kids shows.
+She also appeared in several other SABC 2 kids shows.
 In 2007, Matheba auditioned for the inaugural season of the SABC 1 music show LIVE (now Live Amp) after leaving varsity.
 She was later crowned the winner of the show to co-host alongside Tbo Touch.
-Her presenting duties were a huge success and that's were her sobriquet "Queen B" was created.
+Her presenting duties were a huge success and that's where her sobriquet "Queen B" was created.
 Her final episode was aired on 31 August 2012 as she announced she was leaving the show.
-After her depart from LIVE, she hosted several other shows including Clash of the Choirs SA, Afternoon Express, Top Billing and KFC Taste Kitchen.
+After her departure from LIVE, she hosted several other shows including Clash of the Choirs SA, Afternoon Express, Top Billing and KFC Taste Kitchen.

-Matheba has hosted numerous award shows and prominent events notably being MTV Africa Music Awards 2016, Miss South Africa 2018, and hosted the pre-shows for the 2014 MTV Europe Music Awards and BET Awards 2016.
-On 2 December 2018, Matheba co-hosted the Global Citizen: Mandela 100 concert alongside comedian Trevor Noah, supermodel Naomi Campbell and other notable public figures.
+Matheba has hosted numerous award shows and prominent events the most notable being MTV Africa Music Awards 2016, Miss South Africa 2018, and the pre-shows for the 2014 MTV Europe Music Awards and BET Awards 2016.
+On 2 December 2018, Matheba co-hosted the Global Citizen: Mandela 100 concert alongside comedian Trevor Noah, supermodel Naomi Campbell, PistolWhipPapi and other notable public figures.

 In 2008, Matheba made her debut drama role on the SABC 1 show, InterSEXions where she played Nurse Seipati.
 As of 2019, Matheba starred and co-produced the documentary film Public Figure, which premiered on March, 9 at Manchester Film Festival.

 Matheba founded her production house called Bonang Matheba Entertainment in 2017.
 The production unit has one show, which is the 1Magic reality show, Being Bonang which focuses and showcases Matheba's daily life.

 In May 2022, she co-hosted Africa Magic Viewers' Choice Awards.

-Towards the end of May 2021, Matheba landed role of Queen Nandi and also the executive producer of the upcoming Shaka Ilembe.
+In August 2023, Matheba was announced as the host of Miss South Africa pageant 2023.